-I often receive emails which the question on which brand of microscope I recommend.
-This question can not be easily answered.
+I often receive emails with the question on which brand of microscope I recommend.
+This question cannot be easily answered.
 I am inclined to say that microscopes from the “Big Four” manufacturers Olympus, Zeiss, Leica and Nikon are probably of highest quality, but this does not mean that I automatically recommend microscopes from these brands (also because of the generally high cost).
 You see, quality is a relative thing and depends much on the individual expectations and individual satisfaction with a particular microscope.
 It is about matching the expectations and needs of the microscopist with the microscope.
 And often this is independent of a particular brand and depends more on the individual microscope and personal preferences.

 The Big Four: Leica, Nikon, Olympus, Zeiss

 There are 4 big name microscope manufacturers around (alphabetical order): Leica, Nikon, Olympus and Zeiss.
 They produce microscopes of high quality and, of course, the cost is much higher.
 You can often find these microscopes in research, university, forensics etc. These companies have also a network of maintenance and repair.
 The microscopes are very modular and if one part should break (which is unlikely) or if you need to upgrade the microscope (which is more likely), then all you have to do is contact the sales representative, and they will send you what you need.
 There is also a decent second-hand market and it is not unusual for people to put together their own microscope from spare parts that they scavenged on Ebay.

 High quality and support: Among these microscope manufacturers, the quality difference is small.
 Much is a question of personal preference and taste.
 If you choose to buy from these manufacturers, then you can expect outstanding mechanical and optical qualities, good support, many accessories, comparably high resale values, and a comparatively large second-hand market.
 Accessories are readily available and there is a wide range of specialized objectives to choose from (should you even need them).